I sat glaring at the back of his head. He had insisted that I sit beside him, because as he said, “It wouldn’t look right.” However, I didn’t care.

 Two months after he walked out and moved in with his ‘new’ family, Mom got sick again.
 She tearfully informed me late one night as she lay in her bed that she probably would not get better.

 She didn’t.
 She died five days ago.
 And now, upstairs he stands mourning the wife he didn’t love.
-If there was any kind of justice in the world, a bolt of lightning would come down from the sky and strike him dead.
+If there is any kind of justice in the world, a bolt of lightning would come down from the sky and strike him dead.
 Then I might get rid of this hate I feel for him.

 Suddenly, there was a soft knock on the bathroom door.
-The knob slowly turned and my Aunt Barbara stuck her head in.
+The knob slowly turned, and my Aunt Barbara stuck her head in.
 “Is everything all right, Richie?”
 When she saw Andrew clinging to me with his head buried in my chest she rushed over and pulled him away.

-“Oh you dear, Baby,” she cried as he broke down once again.
+“Oh!
+You dear, Baby!” she cried as he broke down once again.
 Melinda walked in and I walked over and embraced her.
 A man entered, but he quickly left when he saw the distraught situation before him.

 After several minutes my aunt stood straight and walked over and pulled a large amount of paper towels from the dispenser.
 She walked over and wiped Andrew’s face dry.
 She then handed me some towels and I wiped Melinda’s face dry and then myself.
 I walked over to the mirror and looked back at the image before me.

 I had aged so much over the past year.
 My once youthful face was taut and hard.
 I don’t think I had laughed or smiled the past three years.
 Looking back at me was a stranger I no longer knew.
 I looked at my long black hair and dark brown eyes.
-I was looking more like him everyday and I hated it.
+I was looking more like him every day and I hated it.
 I was beginning to grow a slight mustache that seemed to appear magically one night.
-At first I was beaming with pride until I realized that he too had a dark, bushy mustache.
+At first, I was beaming with pride until I realized that he too had a dark, bushy mustache.
 Now it no longer made me feel like a man.